Disability and inclusion

 Access matting

-There are two locations within the City of Joondalup that feature access matting that allow anyone with difficulty navigating sand to reach the water:
+There are two locations within the City of Joondalup that feature access matting that supports people with difficulty navigating sand to reach the water which will be available in warmer months (subject to weather conditions/seasonal availability):

 Accessible beach parking and toilets